Some Numeric Hypergeometric Supercongruences: Introduction

 where $(a)_k=a(a+1)\cdots(a+k-1)=\frac{\G(a+k)}{\G(a)}$ with $\G(\cdot)$ being the Gamma function.
 As a function of $\l$, it satisfies an order-$n$ Fuchsian differential equation which has only three regular singularities located at $0,1,\infty$.
 The truncated hypergeometric series $F(\alpha,\beta;\l)_m:=\pFq{n}{n-1}{a_1&\cdots& a_{n-1}&a_n}{&b_1&\cdots&b_{n-1}}{\l}_m$ with subscript $m$ denotes the truncated series at $\l^m$th term.

 Hypergeometric functions form an important class of special functions.
 They play many vital roles in differential equations, algebraic varieties, modular forms.
 In his recent papers \cite{CGM,CM}, Geoffrey Mason explored the role of hypergeometric functions in vector valued modular forms.
-In \cite{CGM} by Franc, Gannon and Mason, $p$-adic properties of the coefficients of hypergeometric functions are used to explain the unbounded denominator behavior of vector valued modular forms.
-In the present paper we will also discuss $p$-adic properties of hypergeometric functions initiated in Dwork's work ( see \cite{Dwork}).
+In \cite{CGM} by Franc, Gannon and Mason, $p$-adic properties of the coefficients of hypergeometric functions are used to explain the unbounded denominator behavior of noncongruence vector valued modular forms.
+For related discussions on the unbounded denominator behavior of genuine noncongruence modular forms, see \cite{Chen, KL, LL}.
+In this paper we will discuss the $p$-adic properties of hypergeometric functions initiated in Dwork's work (see \cite{Dwork}).

 To present Dwork type of congruence, we will first recall \begin{defn} Let $p$ be a fixed prime number and $r\in \Z_p^\times$.
 Use $[r]_0$ to denote the first $p$-adic digit of $r$, namely an integer in $[0,p-1]$ which is congruence to $r$ modulo $p$.
 Dwork dash operation, a map from $\Z_p\rightarrow \Z_p$, is defined by